leucinw/ComputTools/docs/readme/lboxbuilder.md

 * Intro:

-	This program is to generate simulation box for Tinker/Tinker-OpenMM/Tinker9.
+	This program is used to generate simulation box for Tinker/Tinker-OpenMM/Tinker9.
 Currently the following functions are provided:

 	* Pure liquid box with specified density/box size
 	* One molecule in water (for hydration) or other solvents (solvation) with specified density/box size